CCL Properties

 It isn't passive.
 But it doesn't have to be chaos either.
 There's a way to run a single-family house with four adults sharing it where the people who live there actually want to stay, where you fill vacancies in days instead of months, and where the cash flow lands every month because the systems underneath you are doing the work.
 That's coliving when you run it clean.

 The investor across the table from me hadn't been taught any of it.
 The standard rental playbook doesn't cover any of it.
 There's a different playbook.
-The rest of this page walks through what's in it, who it's for, and where to find your path.
+The rest of this page walks through what's in it, who it's for, and how to get it.

 What makes coliving work